Would you like to start your first project that includes the generation of a high-quality reference genome?

 iii.
 DNA purity: is a measure of the level of impurities in DNA samples.
 It is important to ensure that DNA is free from contaminants, as this can affect the accuracy of results.
 DNA purity can be assessed using spectrophotometry based methods as NanoDrop.

 You’ve extracted your DNA and are wondering how to go about getting the required DNA/RNA to assemble or annotate your genome?
 DNA library preparation is a key step in the process of sequencing.
-The libraries preparation will determine the quality of your assembly and annotation.
+The library preparation will determine the quality of your assembly and annotation.
 Ensuring that the DNA is processed properly in order for accurate and reliable results to be obtained.
 Here you can find our recommended protocols library preparation such as PacBio, Oxford Nanopore Instruments, Chromatin Conformation Capture (HiC) sequencing and whole-transcript sequencing, among others.
-We also have a list of ERGA-affiliated Sequencing Centres who are experienced with the various stages of sequencing in order to create a Reference-Quality Genome.

 PacBio HiFi